-No LULAC, Texas Rangers are NOT 'Racist Terrorists'
+No LULAC, Texas Rangers Are NOT 'Racist Terrorists'

 I was shocked when I discovered that not only were noncitizens registered to vote in Fairfax, but had cast ballots in prior elections, yet nothing was being done about it and the county had no procedures in place to certify citizenship of registered votes.
 When we referred these aliens to the local district attorney and the U.S. Justice Department for prosecution, they just ignored the cases and did nothing about them.

 Here’s the saddest part of all: Aliens who improperly register to vote jeopardize their own immigration status.
 If groups like LULAC and the Brennan Center really cared about them, they would have been as active as we were trying to get to the bottom of the alien registration problem.
-The Foundation even sought to sue Virginia for cancelling citizens voting rights.
+The Foundation even sought to sue Virginia for canceling citizens’ voting rights.

 And still, the groups do nothing, except attack those trying to solve the problem.

-Finally, Virginia state election officials capitulated and provided the responsive documents showing the lists of registrants cancelled as “declared non-citizens.”
-The documents contained thousands of names and public registration information, and these were only the ones that were flagged as cancelled as “declared non-citizens.”
+Finally, Virginia state election officials capitulated and provided the responsive documents showing the lists of registrants canceled as “declared non-citizens.”
+The documents contained thousands of names and public registration information, and these were only the ones that were flagged as canceled as “declared non-citizens.”

 Aliens on the rolls who do not self-confess are usually not caught because Virginia – like the majority of states – does not conduct citizenship verification of voter rolls.
 The state documents were entitled “declared non-citizen” on every page.

-State officials confirmed in writing that anyone on the list never later registered to vote, perhaps after naturalization.
+State officials confirmed in writing that no one the list ever later registered to vote, perhaps after naturalization.

 Cue the government screw-ups.

-The Washington Times reported that one of the registrants cancelled as “declared non-citizen” was in fact a missionary in Guatemala.
-Virginia had cancelled the voter registration of an American as a non-citizen.
+The Washington Times reported that one of the registrants canceled as a “declared non-citizen” was in fact a missionary in Guatemala.
+Virginia had canceled the voter registration of an American as a non-citizen.

 It turns out that a broken Motor Voter system was not only allowing aliens to register to vote in Virginia, but also bouncing valid citizens off the voter rolls as non-citizens.